Heroes game

 This gospel commission was given by Jesus to His disciples before He ascended back to heaven from earth.
 And as their descendants, we have a share in this divine responsibility.

-As written in 1 Corinthians 9:22-23 (ESV), “I have become all things to all people that by all means, I might save some.
+In connection, 1 Corinthians 9:22-23 (ESV) mentions, “I have become all things to all people that by all means, I might save some.
 I do it all for the sake of the gospel that I may share with them in its blessings.”

 Because of this, Sam realized that “the gospel needed to be in a game” to connect people with the Bible.